dgrisham/wenv/README.rst

 .. default-role:: literal

-Wenv: A Shell Streamlining Framework
+wenv: A Shell Streamlining Framework
 ====================================

 Perpetual WIP, likely to have bugs.